maroontress/StyleChecker/doc/rules/NotDesignedForExtension.md

 ## Code fix

 The code fix is not provided.
-Refactor the `virtual` method to be empty or `abstract` one, for example, adopting [_Template Method Pattern_][template-method-pattern]
+Refactor the `virtual` method to be empty or `abstract` one, for example, using the [_Template Method Pattern_][template-method-pattern]
 \[[3](#ref3)\].
-And then, change the `override` method (this is, the method overriding the one of the base class) to be `sealed`, or change the class to be `sealed`.
+And then, change the `override` method (this is, the method overriding the method of the base class) to be `sealed`, or change the class to be `sealed`.

 ## Example